 How to quickly silence Apple Watch with your palm

-Step 2: The next time a loud ringer goes off at the most inopportune time (or you receive an incoming call on your wrist, or hear a noisy notification buzzing), simply shut your Watch up by covering the whole screen with your palm for three seconds, like this.
+The next time a loud ringer goes off at the most inopportune time (or you receive an incoming call on your wrist or hear a noisy notification buzzing), simply shut your watch up by covering the whole screen with your palm for three seconds, like this:

-To learn more about adjusting or muting sounds on your Apple wearable device, you’ll wholeheartedly recommended to check out this tutorial by my colleague Jeff.
+To learn more about adjusting or muting sounds on your Apple wearable device, you’re recommended to check out this tutorial.

-How’s this different from Airplane and Do Not Disturb mode?
+How’s this different from Airplane and Do Not Disturb modes?